SERVING THE COMMUNITY FOR OVER 50 YEARS!

 Harlem Commonwealth Council (HCC) Inc. is a 501(C)(3) nonprofit organization delivering community-driven economic development services to residents of Harlem and surrounding communities since 1967.

 HCC was established by a group of civic-minded African Americans under the 1964 Landmark Economic Opportunity Act.
-Today, HCC serves the residents and businesses from Mid-Manhattan, Upper Manhattan and the Bronx with a mix of education and business development.
+Today, HCC serves the residents and businesses from Mid-Manhattan, Upper Manhattan, and the Bronx with a mix of education and business development.

-Up until 2006, HCC principally owned real estate along the West 125th Street business corridor, retained businesses that would have relocated or closed, and provided local business with the funding and technical assistance critical for growth.
+Up until 2006, HCC principally owned real estate along the West 125th Street business corridor, retained businesses that would have relocated or closed, and provided local businesses with the funding and technical assistance critical for growth.